-NOTE: Licensure as an EMT-B in Illinois requires candidates to be at least 18 years and have a GED or High School Diploma and valid Social Security Number.
-A GED is acceptable prior to 12/31/2022, a high school diploma is required after 1/1/2023.
+NOTE: Licensure as an EMT-B in Illinois requires candidates to be at least 18 years and have a High School Diploma or a High School Equivalency Certificate, and valid Social Security Number.
 Course faculty advise that students be 18 or turn 18 as close to the completion date of the program as possible so the material is fresh for the exam.